ACCESS-Community-Hub/access-cm3-paper-1/README.md

 Once you have finished your notebook, *please add the name of your notebook to the `array` variable* in [this notebook](https://github.com/ACCESS-Community-Hub/access-cm3-paper-1/blob/main/notebooks/polished-python/mkfigs.sh).
 This allows us to run your new notebook as part of a suite of evaluation notebooks when assessing new simulations.

-## Other options for scripts and notebooks

-Note that in this directory `access-cm3-paper-1/notebooks`, there are three kinds of shared scripts/notebooks:
-1. `polished-python`;
-2. `sandbox-python`;
-3. `non-python`.

-In more detail:
- - `polished-python` contains scripts that have used the `access-cm3-paper-1/notebook/polished-python/00_template_notebook.ipynb` template as a starting point and have been added to the `access-cm3-paper-1/notebooks/polished-python/mkfigs.sh` script (most preferred);
- - `sandbox-python` contains scripts that create evaluation using python, but are not using the above workflow;
- - `non-python` contains any kind of script that creates an evaluation figure.